-The City Manager in Haltom City is responsible for day to day operations of the Haltom City.
-The Assistant City Manager also assists in these duties.
+The City Manager in Haltom City is responsible for day to day operations of the city.
+The Deputy City Manager also assists in these duties.

-Chief Lane came to Haltom City in 2009 from Keller Police Department, where he served for twenty-two years.
+Keith came to Haltom City in 2009 after serving in the Keller Police Department, where he served for 22 years.
 He served in almost every division in the Department and retired as Commander of the Criminal Investigations Division.

-Chief Lane holds a Bachelor’s degree in Criminal Justice from Texas State University, a Master’s degree in Criminal Justice from Boston University, and is also a graduate of the Leadership Command College at Sam Houston State University.
-Chief Lane has two sons, Nick and Gage.
+Keith holds a Bachelor’s Degree in Criminal Justice from Texas State University, a Master’s Degree in Criminal Justice from Boston University, and is a graduate of the Leadership Command College at Sam Houston State University.
+Keith has two sons, Nick and Gage.